 - JOINs horizontally combine results from different tables.
 If you instead would like to vertically concatenate columns, you can do so with a UNION.
-The example query below combines the Age columns from both tables - Note that with a UNION, the data types of both columns must be the same, but the column names can be different - So, for instance, we cannot take the UNION of the Age column from the owners table and the Pet\Name column from the pets table
+The example query below combines the Age columns from both tables - Note that with a UNION, the data types of both columns must be the same, but the column names can be different - For instance, we cannot take the UNION of the Age column from the owners table and the Pet_Name column from the pets table

 query = """

-SELECT Age FROM 'bigquery-public-data.pet\records.pets'
+SELECT Age FROM 'bigquery-public-data.pet_records.pets'

 UNION ALL

-SELECT Age FROM 'bigquery-public-data.pet\records.owners'
+SELECT Age FROM 'bigquery-public-data.pet_records.owners'

 """